 Once you've exhausted the many delightful world-class attractions and things to do in Nashville, be sure to allow time to explore the area around Tennessee's famous "Music City."
 You'll be rewarded with everything from historic homes and perfectly preserved plantations to countless Civil War sites.

-Other great day trip options include visiting one or more of the quaint small towns within an easy drive of Nashville.
-These include such destinations as picturesque Franklin and Gallatin, or perhaps taking a slightly longer journey to popular tourist spots like Chattanooga and Gatlinburg, the gateway to the Smoky Mountains.
+Other day trip options include visiting one or more of Tennessee's quaint small towns within an easy drive of Nashville.
+They include destinations such as picturesque Franklin and Gallatin.
+Make longer journeys to see popular tourist spots such as Chattanooga and Gatlinburg, the gateway to the Smoky Mountains.

-And for diehard Elvis fans, consider heading even further afield to explore the sightseeing highlights of Memphis, home of the "King's" stunning Graceland Mansion.
-Follow this up with a journey back in time to some of the city's many other music-related points of interest.
+Elvis fans must consider making a pilgrimage to explore the sightseeing highlight of Memphis: Graceland, home of The King of Rock 'n Roll.
+Follow this up with a journey back in time to other music-related points of interest.

-Whether you're interested in music, history, or nature, plan your sightseeing excursions and discover the best places to visit with our list of the top-rated day trips from Nashville.
+Whether you're interested in music, history, or nature, plan your sightseeing excursions and discover the best places to visit with our list of day trips from Nashville.

 Even today, Carter House bears the scars of more than a thousand bullet holes.
-The house itself is notable for its original and period furniture and houses a museum of Civil War relics that help recount the deadly conflict.
+Apart from these battle scars, the house is notable for its original period furniture.
+It also houses a museum of Civil War relics that recount the deadly conflict.

 Built in 1826 by Randal McGavock, a former mayor of Nashville, nearby Carnton Plantation was used as a field hospital during the battle.
-Hundreds of Confederate troops were treated here, including four generals who were to die of their wounds (tour guides will even point out bloodstains on the porch where they and other soldiers were placed before burial).
+Hundreds of Confederate troops were treated here, including four generals who died of their wounds.

-After the battle, more than 1,500 Confederate soldiers were interred in an adjoining two acres of land, now known as the McGavock Confederate Cemetery.
-Expect to spend at least an hour touring each site, as well as an additional hour or so exploring the cemetery, the grounds, and outbuildings.
-Guided tours are available and shed light on the significant role these two buildings played in a devastating conflict.
+After the battle, more than 1,500 Confederate soldiers were interred in McGavock Confederate Cemetery, two acres of land adjoining Carnton.
+Plan to spend at least an hour touring each site, plus time to see the cemetery, grounds, and outbuildings.
+Guided tours shed light on the significant role of these historic homes.